 Although MCC admits students with degree or non-degree status, a student may register for a college, credit-bearing course for personal enrichment or enjoyment without earning college credit.
-In these cases, the student is classified as www.meridiancc.edu • Meridian Community College • 2019 - 2020 Catalog a credit (CR) to audit (AU) registered student.
+In these cases, the student is classified as a credit (CR) to audit (AU) registered student.
 If a student is only registered for audit coursework and is not concurrently registered for any other college courses for credit, the student need only to submit the following: